Internet-Draft Unaffiliated BFD Echo October 2024

 As shown in Figure 1, device A supports BFD, whereas device B does not support BFD.
 Device A would send Unaffiliated BFD Echo packets, and after receiving the Unaffiliated BFD Echo packets sent from device A, the one-hop-away BFD peer device B immediately loops them back by normal IP forwarding, this allows device A to rapidly detect a connectivity loss to device B. Note that device B would not intercept any received Unaffiliated BFD Echo packet or parse any BFD protocol field within the Unaffiliated BFD Echo packet.

-For unaffiliated echo, a Unaffiliated BFD Echo session is created on device A, and the Unaffiliated BFD Echo session MUST follow the BFD state machine defined in Section 6.2 of [RFC5880], except that the received state is not sent but looped back from the remote system.
-Unaffiliated BFD Echo does not use the AdminDown state.
+For unaffiliated echo, an Unaffiliated BFD Echo session is created on device A, and the Unaffiliated BFD Echo session MUST follow the BFD state machine defined in Section 6.2 of [RFC5880], except that the received state is not extracted from BFD Control packets originated by the remote system, but from packets originated by the local system and looped back from the remote system.
+Therefore, Unaffiliated BFD Echo does not use the AdminDown state.
 BFD Control packets are transmitted and received as Unaffiliated BFD Echo packets using destination UDP port 3785, as defined in [RFC5881].
 The procedures for BFD Async sessions are executed for the looped BFD Control packets as per [RFC5880], including validation and authentication.

 In summary, the Unaffiliated BFD Echo packet reuses the format of the BFD Control packet defined in [RFC5880], and the fields within the Unaffiliated BFD Echo packet are populated as follows: